-- Check in on any behaviour changes towards others.
-Hopefully you aren’t turning into a judgmental vegan.
+- Check in on any behavior changes towards others.
+Hopefully, you aren’t turning into a judgmental vegan.
 Do your own stuff, keep it to yourself, and be as compassionate towards people as you are towards animals.

-- Reduce fat cravings by using avocadoes and flax oil.
+- Reduce fat cravings by using avocados and flax oil.
 Avocado toast isn’t all the rave for no reason—it’s delicious!

 - Have you found your fave vegan milk?
 Do a blindfold vegan milk tasting with friends.
 Try flax, oat, macadamia nut, coconut, almond, cashew, rice, non-GMO soy, hemp or hazelnut.